Traditional Thai Massage & Bodywork in Portland, Oregon

 I first encountered Thai massage while traveling through Thailand in 2002 and truly fell in love.
 I tried to get a massage every day.
 It was unlike anything I had ever experienced before.
 Not only was it intense and deep work but I also left each session feeling relaxed and rejuvenated.
 During this trip I not only fell in love with Thai massage, but I also fell in love with the people and the food.
 I was hooked!
 I'm not sure at the time I realized how important and influential Thailand would become to me, but I knew it was a very special place.

 Four years later, I began to study massage at East West College in Portland, Oregon.
 It was here, I was given the option to take Thai Massage as an elective--needless to say, I jumped at the opportunity!
 In the fall of 2007, I returned to Thailand, this time to learn.
 The country was as wonderful as I remembered; however, this trip was one of new beginnings, and when I began to realize my true passion for Thai Massage.
 I returned from this trip with a lot of knowledge, but also with a thirst to learn more.
 Since this trip I have continued with my studies not only in Thailand, but here in the US as well.
-I have been studying not only the techniques of Thai Massage, but also the theories and history behind the art.
+I have been studying not only the techniques of Thai Massage, but also the theory and history behind the art.
 This has led to a much deeper understanding of Traditional Thai Massage and Medicine.
 In January 2009 I went back to Thailand, this time studying with Pichest Boonethume and Homprang Chaleekanha, both amazing teachers that I am grateful that I have had the opportunity to study with.
-I have been lucky enough to be able to travel back to Thailand to delve deeper every couple of years.
+I have been lucky enough to be able to travel back to Thailand to delve deeper every few of years.